sproott/create-sweet-app/README.md

 </h1>

 <p align="center">
   Interactive CLI to quickly set up an opinionated, full-stack, typesafe SvelteKit project.
-Inspired by the <a href="https://init.tips">T3 Stack</a>
+Inspired by the <a href="https://init.tips">T3 Stack</a> and <a href="https://github.com/t3-oss/create-t3-app">create-t3-app</a>
 </p>

 <p align="center">